Rule of a Lady

 “No. No. No, no, no. NO. I am not doing it.
-I am not going through that again, the reexamination of why Bonnie is all fucked up.
+I am not going through that again.
+The reexamination of why Bonnie is all fucked up.
 No. How could you even, Dalton?
 I need you to believe me.
 I know what I saw.”
 She paused long enough to light another cigarette.
 “Dalton, he was real.
 He was here and he was calling to me.
-There was no white light and there were no harps playing in the background and it was real and…” She stopped herself.
-It was dangerous to tell him too much He’d only try to use it to hurt her later.
+There was no white light.
+There were no harps playing in the background and it was real and…” She stopped herself.
+It was dangerous to tell him too much.
+He’d only try to use it to hurt her later.
 He’d just use it against her.

 “You know what, maybe you’re right.
 Maybe it was just a shadow.
 Maybe it is just because of what happened with Billy Sunday.
 You remember Billy, right Dalton?”

 “Bonnie, you know that was an accident.
 Billy was my friend.”
 Dalton looked at the carpet.
 He was plotting his exit.